 -Splashpad update – RFP is out, waiting to hear from contractors.
 Aqua-tix gave a list of about 7 heard back from 2 of them that they were not interested.
 Ends the beginning of September.
 Worst case, Mike would be contractor and contract all the work out, electricians, concrete, etc., to hire subs.
 The plans are all put together, engineered drawings.
 The RFP has been out for 10 days or so.

 -Proposed Development of Homestead Resource Center in Cimarron Park – We were going to walk to property and it started to rain, so came back to office and they gave us proposed plans.
 They are officially a 5013c now.
 Mike has a MOU drafted for them.
-Park is in support of this program.
+Board is in support of this program.

--Environmental Review of Protected Area within Evans Park for Disc Golf Course Expansion – Allison Michael with Parks and Wildlife did a walk through, we can start using the area.
+-Environmental Review of Protected Area within Evans Park for Disc Golf Course Expansion – Allison Michael with Parks and Wildlife did a walk through, we can start using the area after a review and approval of the proposed disc golf course layout.
 Avoid the heavily wooded areas/bushes, maintain 50-100ft from the creek.
-Will allow us another ½ mile trail or so.
+Will allow us to have some additional trail within the park.
 There is evidence of the mouse still being there, but it is declining.
-Asked us to wait until October 1st because they go into hibernation mid-September until May!!
+Asked us to wait until October 1st to install the course because they go into hibernation mid-September until May!!
 Possible site for a lake??

 VI. back to New Business